Destinations Greece The Cyclades Paros

 €150–280/night · small boutiques in Naoussa and Parasporos

-A small boutique on a quiet Naoussa lane — opened May 2019, five suites and a separate home rental, a private courtyard pool, walking distance to the harbour (5 minutes) and the design-hotel cluster in the hills above.
-The Naoussa boutique stay below the design-hotel rate without giving up the location.
+A small boutique on a quiet Naoussa lane — opened May 2019, with five suites and a separate home rental that sleeps a group.
+It sits a short walk from both the harbour and the design-hotel cluster in the hills above, which is the whole pitch: a real Naoussa base, a few minutes from the water and from dinner at Mario, without the design-hotel rate.
+Family-run, low-key, and the kind of place returning travellers book again rather than trading up.
 Open mid-April through October.

 What it's known for